TalaoDAO/talao-documentation/docs/wallet/wallet-profiles.md

 # Wallet profiles

-Updated the 12th of December 2024.
+Updated the 13th of Februaary 2025.

 Users can access to wallet profiles through Settings/Wallet Profiles.
 This feature feature can be hidden in case of a specific wallet configuration through the Wallet Provider Backend.